thrly/teaching/MUSS5632/w8 Max and JavaScript.md

 ***

 ### Inlets and Outlets
-In our script, when we initalise our global code, we can set the number of inlets and outlets of our `[js]` object in Max.
+So we need to give our code some inlets and outlets.
+In our script, when we initialise our global code, we can set the number of inlets and outlets of our `[js]` object in Max.
 Later, we can specify which inlet or outlet we want to receive or send our data...

 ```javascript
 // inlets and outlets